brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Lack of team metrics improvement

 ::: notes
+- So I said, monitor red flags.
+What could those be?
-- many teams start disabling a certain feature, why?
+- Teams start disabling a certain feature, why?
 Is it not working/helping?
-- teams have no improvement on metrics, are they not using the tooling?
+- Teams have no improvement on metrics, are they not using the tooling?
 - This is not an insult or rebellion
 - These are signs that the platform isn't helping them
-- We need to understand and adapt
+- We need to understand why and adapt
 :::

 ---